FlukeAndFeather/EDS214-Schaefer-jwonyk/feedback/instructor-feedback.md

 [M] The commit history includes at least one merged branch and a resolved merge conflict

-[NY] The rendered analysis is accessible via GitHub Pages
+[M] The rendered analysis is accessible via GitHub Pages

 - paper_files missing - you know how to fix!
+- Looks great now!